Imageomics/HDR-SMood-Challenge/pages/evaluation.md

 ## The Test Dataset
 This test data set comprises:
-- An image collection of carabid beelte specimens.
+- An image collection of carabid beetle specimens.
 - A metadata table

 ### Data Fields in the Metadata Table